 - staggering the start and end times of in-person teaching sessions when they are permitted

-- installing hand sanitiser stations at building entrances and exits and enhancing cleaning regimes
+- hand sanitiser stations at building entrances and exits and enhancing cleaning regimes

-- where possible, implementing one-way systems and maximum occupancy restrictions in some areas
+- one-way systems and maximum occupancy restrictions in some areas

-- securing additional space on campus and in town to ease pressure on buildings and transport
+- additional space on campus and in town to ease pressure on buildings and transport

-- making reusable face coverings available to staff and students who need them
+- reusable face coverings available to staff and students who need them

-- investing in the ‘Safezone’ app where those who download it can easily send an alert or call for help, and the University can also issue urgent alerts to members of our community
+- the SafeZone app that you can download and easily send an alert or call for help, and the University can also issue urgent alerts to members of our community

-- developing a booking system for study spaces in University buildings so we can ensure the capacity is managed safely
+- booking system for study spaces in University buildings so we can ensure the capacity is managed safely